• Skip to primary navigation

 Google seems to be telling us there should be a moderate ebb and flow of reviews, and that anything else is tantamount to deception.

-If you have several locations (and multiple Google My Business pages) the reviews could face removal.
+If you have several locations (and multiple Google Business Profile pages) reviews could face removal under certain circumstances. ✂️

 Has the person who reviewed you done so from a completely blank G+ profile with no prior activity on that account?
 It might have been flagged as spam.